myselfscrum/kochessenz-recipes/content/english/post/002-05-12-nachmittagsgenuss-spargel-broccoli-bruschetta.md

 * some nutmeg
 * a little salt

 Peel and finely dice asparagus spears, sauté in butter until no longer quite crunchy.
 Seasoning.
 Cut the tip in half lengthwise and steam.
-It is decoration afterwards.
+It is for decoration afterwards.

 Divide broccoli into tiny florets and blanch for 2 minutes.